Death by denier

 Primo Levi, an obsessive chronicler of his life as a Holocaust survivor, gets a biography from someone else.

-PRIMO LEVI: Tragedy of an Optimist By Myriam Anissimov Overlook Press, 452 pages
+PRIMO LEVI: Tragedy of an Optimist, by Myriam Anissimov, Overlook Press, 452 pages

 Two hundred years from now, readers who wish to know our century will turn to the prose of Primo Levi, survivor of Auschwitz.